 So when you take death off the table, all the long-term hospitalizations and the other stuff that happens with other forms of intoxication, you have “room”.
 So that’s the way cannabis can be used as a “stepping stone” to a way out of addiction.
 That’s what we’re going for at High Sobriety.

-So how many people have you successfully treated using cannabis?
+So how many people have you successfully treated using medical marijuana?

 You know, that’s an interesting question.
 I would say that “I don’t even know”.
 We’ve done this now for a long period of time, and we’ve done it in this kind of secretive, shame-based way because the culture was just not ready to hear about this form of treatment.
 Lots of people were like, “Oh, that’s crazy!”